msmbaldwin/security-horizontal-copilot/output/secure-azure-container-apps.md

 - **Implement Azure Firewall for outbound traffic control**: Use Azure Firewall with user-defined routes (UDR) to control and monitor all outbound traffic from your container apps to ensure communication only occurs with approved destinations.
 See [Enable User Defined Routes (UDR)](/azure/container-apps/user-defined-routes).

 - **Configure Network Security Groups with restrictive rules**: Apply Network Security Groups to control traffic flow to and from your Container Apps subnets by implementing deny-by-default policies with specific allow rules for required communication patterns.
 See [Securing a existing VNet with an NSG](/azure/container-apps/firewall-integration).

+- **Implement proper ingress security**: Configure ingress settings with appropriate security controls including client certificate authentication, IP restrictions, and traffic splitting for secure exposure of container applications.
+Use internal ingress for applications that should not be accessible from the internet.
+See [Ingress overview](/azure/container-apps/ingress-overview).

 ## Identity and access management